Does ProWritingAid use AI?

 Each publishing platform will have different requirements for disclosing the use of AI-powered writing aids or the inclusion of AI-generated or AI-assisted content.

-Most ProWritingAid features help you edit your writing; they don’t generate content.
-You can generate new text using Rephrase, Sparks, or the Inspiration Report, but you will need to write some content yourself before the features can generate new text.
+Most ProWritingAid features help you edit your writing.
+They don’t generate content.
+You can generate new text using Rephrase or Sparks, but you will need to write some content yourself before the features can generate new text.

 Is using ProWritingAid against the rules of literary contests, universities, and colleges?

-We’re not able to advise on the specific AI usage rules set by literary contests, universities, or colleges.
+We cannot advise on the specific AI usage rules set by publishers, literary contests, universities, or colleges.

-If you’re unsure if ProWritingAid may be in breach of any policies set by the institution you wish to submit your work to, check directly with the institution.
-There may be clear guidelines for the use of AI, including the full disclosure of any use of AI-powered writing aids.
+If you’re unsure if ProWritingAid may be in breach of any policies set by the institution you want to submit your work to, check directly with the institution.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.